graphhopper/directions-api/FAQ.md

 You can find the detailed pricing in the dashboard.
 For individual requirements we offer small and big custom packages.

 ## Can I pay on demand?

 It is possible to pay online without delay.
 But paying for an increased demand is currently not possible, please [let us know](https://graphhopper.com/#contact) of your needs and we can arrange a solution.

 ## Do you offer discounts?

 Yes, you get a discount if you sign up for an annually contract.
 Also [follow us on Twitter](https://twitter.com/graphhopper) to get the latest campaign.

 ## How to cancel, upgrade or downgrad my package?

 Please [contact us](https://graphhopper.com/#contact)

+## Do I need to link or mention the use of the GraphHopper Directions API

+Yes.
+And we think it is fair to make this a requirement for all packages as we need to grow for a more healthy ecosystem and also have very permissive terms otherwise, please see [here](https://github.com/graphhopper/directions-api#attribution) for more details about it.
+Of course, you can also get rid of this (but not of the OpenStreetMap attribution) if you pay for the extra white-label option.

+## Difference between the Directions API and the Open Source GraphHopper 'Core'?

+The GraphHopper Directions API is a collection of routing related APIs: the Routing API, the Matrix API, the Tour Optimization API and the Geocoding API.
+This entire set is also available for self-hosting.

+The Routing API is based on the [open source GraphHopper](https://github.com/graphhopper/graphhopper/) but as this requires lots of memory for a world wide coverage we make GraphHopper easy and cost effective to use via our Directions API.